Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

 In the next module, you will create and optimize a two-dimensional convolution accelerator used to filter a video stream at 30fps.

->**TIP:** The next module consists of 7 steps and might take longer time to complete.
+>**NOTE:** The next module consists of 7 steps and will take longer time to complete.
+This is meant to be a take-home module to be run on your own F1 instance.
+> If you are done early with Module 1, feel free to run through Module 2 steps and ask questions to the workshop staff about the module at any point!

 ---------------------------------------

 <p align="center"><b>
-Start the second lab: <a href="../module_02/README.md">Methodology for Optimizing Accelerated FPGA Applications</a>
+Start the second module: <a href="../module_02/README.md">Methodology for Optimizing Accelerated FPGA Applications</a>
 </b></p>